jxnl/blog/docs/writing/posts/consulting.md

 !!! note "Value of time saved"

-    Imagine my buddy had a researcher that he paid $120,000 a year for, and I was also making $120,000 a year.
-If that call was 30 minutes, it cost me $30 of 'my time'.
-But if the answer to his question took his researcher one week to get to, that's $2,300 of his capital he was deploying.
-So if I could save him $2,300 by spending 30 minutes of my time, that's a pretty good deal for them!
+    Imagine my friend had a researcher whom he paid $120,000 per year, and I also earned the same amount.
+If the call lasted for 30 minutes, it would cost me $30 of my time.
+However, if the researcher took a week to provide an answer, it would cost my friend $2,300 of his capital.
+So, if I could save him $2,300 by spending just 30 minutes, it would be a great deal for him.
 I only charged a 1% commission!

-    Given that most realtors charge 6%, with that rate, I could have charged $240 an hour for that 30 minute call.
+    Considering that most realtors charge a 6% commission, I could have charged $240 per hour for that 30-minute call.

-    The lesson here isn't necessarily how much you should charge, but just understanding that when you talk to those who are allocating capital, the exchange rates work differently.
+    The lesson here is not about the specific amount to charge, but rather about understanding that when dealing with people who allocate capital, the exchange rates work differently.

 ## Who are you selling to?

-I was very lucky that most of the people I worked with were directly the CEO and the CTO.
-Thank you.
-Over the past 10 years, the majority of folks have always been a founder who reached out to me first through my network.
+I was fortunate to work directly with the CEO and CTO for most of the people I collaborated with.
+In the past decade, the majority of individuals who approached me initially were founders from my network.

-Of the large times I failed to make a sale, it had always been the case that I did not understand who the true buyer was.
-Sometimes it would be a PM or a data scientist reaching out for my help.
-I would get into long calls and provide value in the form of advice, tactics, or other content that I had created before.
-Only to send out a proposal, which I'll talk about later, and be told "I'll present this to my boss and get back to you.".
-I would never hear back, the deal would fall through, and I would be left wondering what happened.
+In cases where I failed to make a sale, it was typically because I didn't understand who the actual buyer was.
+Sometimes it would be a PM or a data scientist seeking my assistance.
+I would engage in lengthy calls and provide valuable advice, tactics, or pre-existing content.
+However, after submitting a proposal (which I'll discuss later), I would hear the response, "I'll present this to my boss and get back to you."
+Unfortunately, I wouldn't receive any further communication, the deal would fall through, and I would be left wondering what went wrong.

-## Give Everything Away for Free
+## Offering Everything for Free

-This section could effectively also be titled...
-Social Media.
-Obviously, as we get more followers, there's an aspect of social proof that is undeniable.
-Once you have a larger audience, you have more eyes.
-And if you have eyes, you can monetize and convert them into customers.
+This section can also be titled "Social Media."
+As our follower count grows, social proof becomes undeniable.
+A larger audience provides more opportunities to monetize and convert them into customers.

-Here's the general structure of making content:
+The general structure for content creation is as follows:

-1. Hook: What is the problem that you're trying to solve?
+1. Hook: Identify the problem you're addressing.
-2. Retain: What is the story that you're going to tell to solve this problem?
+2. Retain: Tell a problem-solving story.
-3. Reward: What is the reward for reading this content?
+3. Reward: Offer a benefit for reading the content.

-The hook should be something that foreshadows the reward, and the reward should again address one of those four things in the value equation.
-All you have to do then is to produce content that is aligned with those four things.
+The hook should foreshadow the reward, which should align with one of the four elements in the value equation.
+By creating content that aligns with these elements, you can effectively engage your audience.

 ### Checklist

-When creating content, ask yourself these things:
+When creating content, consider the following:

-- Does my hook foreshadow one of the four things in the value equation?
+- Does my hook foreshadow one of the four elements in the value equation?
-- Does my story improve the likelihood of success in delivering the 'value'?
+- Does my story increase the likelihood of delivering value?
-- Does my reward actually address something that is valuable to the reader?
+- Does my reward address something valuable to the reader?

-By consistently producing content that helps them accomplish their dream outcome, improves the likelihood of their success, decreases the time it takes, and decreases the perceived effort it takes, they will have already gotten value.
-If you can consistently deliver on those four key things in your content, then the beginning conversations become much easier because they've already gotten that value.
-You have become less of a commodity where you trade money for time and more like a brand or a luxury good because the perception they have of you has already increased based on the value you've already generated.
+Consistently producing content that helps readers achieve their desired outcome, increases their chances of success, reduces time and effort, provides value.
+By consistently delivering on these four key aspects in your content, initial conversations become easier because readers have already gained value.
+You become less of a commodity and more like a brand or a luxury good, as their perception of you increases based on the value you've already provided.

-One of my most popular blog posts, [RAG is more than embeddings](./rag.md), has been something that over a dozen companies have reached out to me about.
+One of my most popular blog posts, [RAG is more than embeddings](./rag.md), has attracted interest from over a dozen companies.

 ### Hungry People